Staff members gather for a photo during a CBF all-hands meeting. Photo by CBF Staff

 Enthusiastic about saving the Bay?
 Then we want you!
 The HR department looks for qualified, motivated people to join our family in the following departments:

 The EPR department defends and restores the Chesapeake Bay by protecting the Bay's natural resources from pollution and other harmful activities by fighting for strong and effective laws and regulations; restoring the Bay's essential habitats and filtering mechanisms; involving citizens in CBF's environmental efforts by recruiting, training, and incorporating them as effective partners and leaders.

 Education provides programs that introduce students, teachers, and other citizens to the wonders of the Chesapeake Bay watershed and works to heighten sensitivity, increase knowledge, and empower people to take positive action toward the Bay's restoration.
 Through activities that model subject integration, problem solving skills, and real life community action projects, students are empowered to take positive action towards restoring the Bay.

-The mission of Development is to provide financial resources for CBF to meet its long-term vision of saving the Bay, and its 2010 goal of a healthy Bay index of 40.
+The mission of Development is to provide financial resources for CBF to meet its long-term vision of saving the Bay.
 It establishes and implements strategies to motivate donors to contribute to the organization's programs and projects through two primary areas of activity: development and membership.

 The Finance department's mission is to establish and maintain a foundation-wide accounting system/department that provides the highest quality financial information and management reporting that responds to the needs of its funders, government regulators, administrators, and constituents.